srivatsan88/sector/README.md

 ![Sector Architecture](img/sector.jpg)

+Fig: Architecture representing SECTOR components.
+For more details refer to [Architecture](Architecture.md)

 ## Features

 - **Context-Aware Matching**: Focuses on the most relevant sections of large contexts, ensuring precise alignment with queries or responses.